+PERS members who joined the system by September 30, 1977 are Plan 1 members.
+Those who joined on or after October 1, 1977 and by either, February 28, 2002 for state and higher education employees, or August 31, 2002 for local government employees, are Plan 2 members unless they exercised an option to transfer their membership to Plan 3.
 PERS members joining the system on or after March 1, 2002 for state and higher education employees, or September 1, 2002 for local government employees have the irrevocable option of choosing membership in either PERS Plan 2 or PERS Plan 3.
 The option must be exercised within 90 days of employment.
 Employees who fail to choose within 90 days default to Plan 3.